SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ### Gameplay-wise

+``createStage(songName, songDifficulty)``: This function is called before the song's stage is created.

+``createStagePost(songName, songDifficulty)``: This function is called after the song's characters are created.
+Useful for creating close objects on the stage.

+``generateSong(songName, songDifficulty)``: This function is called after the song is loaded.

 ``startCountdown()``: This function is called when the countdown has started.

 ``startSong()``: This function is called when the countdown has ended.